Ben-Spencer/DataStructures/README.md

 # Read Me
-This repository contains all the knowledge I have accumulated about discrete mathematics, data structures, algorithms, problem types, and systems design in preparation for coding interviews.
+This repository contains all the knowledge I have accumulated about discrete mathematics, data structures, algorithms, distributed and parallel system design, networking, and machine learning in preparation for coding interviews.
 This following list is not complete with all information about the aforementioned topics, however, it is a great starting point.<br><br>
 <h2>Discrete Mathematics</h2>
 <ul>
   <li>Logic and Boolean Algebra</li>